istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Fixed** an issue where warmup aggression is not aligned with Envoy configuration.
   ([Issue #3395](https://github.com/istio/api/issues/3395))

 - **Fixed** an issue where ingress gateways in ambient multi-cluster did not route requests to exposed remote backends.
-Also, a new feature flag `AMBIENT_ENABLE_MULTI_NETWORK_INGRESS` has been added and it's `true` by default.
-If the user wants to keep the old behavior, it can be set to `false`.
+This fix is behind a new feature flag `AMBIENT_ENABLE_MULTI_NETWORK_INGRESS`, which is `false` by default.
+If the user wants to use this functionality, they need to set it to `true`.

 - **Fixed** an issue causing the ambient multicluster cluster registry to become unstable periodically, leading to incorrect configuration being pushed to proxies.